 All campers are required to participate in at least one of the large ensembles.
-The weekly schedule is set up to accommodate students who want to perform in both and instrumental ensemble (band or orchestra) and choir.
-All ensembles are open to all campers, but there will be chair-placement auditions after registration for instrumentalists involved in Orchestra and Band.
-Students should bring a prepared piece to play for the audition.
+The weekly schedule is set up to accommodate students who want to perform in both an instrumental ensemble (band or orchestra) and choir.
+All ensembles are open to all campers, but there will be chair-placement auditions after registration for instrumentalists involved in Orchestra and/or Band.
+Students should bring a short prepared piece to play for the audition.

 Orchestra: At the Middle School Camp, this is a string-only ensemble.
-The full ensemble meets twice each day, with a third period devoted to sectional rehearsals.
+The full ensemble meets two periods per day, with a third period devoted to sectional rehearsals.

 Band: This is open to all who play wind and percussion instruments.
-The full ensemble meets twice each day.
+They full ensemble meets two periods per day.

-Choir: A mixed-voice ensemble which meets twice each day.
+Choir: A mixed-voice ensemble which meets two periods per day.

-Orchestra, Band, and Choir all perform on the final Grand Concert.
+Orchestra, Choir and Band all perform on the final Grand Concert.

 Classes meet once each day, outside of the ensemble rehearsal times.
 With the few exceptions noted below, there are no prerequisites for any of these classes.
 Students are encouraged to take one class each class period (periods 3 & 4), and to list a second-choice class for each period in case their first-choice class has already been filled by earlier registrants.
 Many classes do have enrollment limits, so early registration is suggested.